[For information on hand care while Covid-19 remains a threat, please go to our Covid-19 and eczema page.]

 Hand eczema is one of the most common types of eczema (also referred to as ‘dermatitis’).
 It mainly affects the palms but can also affect other parts of the hand.
 The main symptoms are dry, itchy and red skin affecting the whole hand, including the fingers.
-Other symptoms include cracking, soreness and bleeding.
-In some cases, blisters develop.
-The skin is generally dry, scaly and thickened, and the fingers can become swollen when the eczema is flaring.
+Other symptoms may include cracking, soreness and bleeding.
+In some cases, blisters may develop.
+The skin is generally dry, scaly and thickened, and the fingers can become quite swollen when the eczema is flaring.
 If the eczema is severe over a long time, the hands can become very painful, making it difficult to carry out day-to-day tasks such as doing up buttons, holding a pen or using a computer.

 It is important to avoid any relevant irritants or allergens, and apply emollients and topical steroids as necessary.

-Topical steroids are the most common treatment for inflammation in eczema.
-They should be used according to the instructions of your GP.
+Topical steroids treat active eczema by reducing inflammation; this will reduce red, sore and cracked skin.
 Hands usually require stronger steroids (the skin of the palms is thick), so potent topical steroids are usually prescribed (moderately potent for children).
 They should be used for a short treatment burst, generally 2 weeks.
 If the skin is infected, you may be prescribed an antimicrobial treatment in the form of a cream or even a tablet.
 For more information, see National Eczema Society’s Topical steroids factsheet.